 Functional, not flashy, has been Amazfit’s software approach for a while now.
 The bespoke Zepp OS is easy to navigate, either by touch or with the physical buttons, and puts the most useful functions front-and-centre.

-Quick settings like and theatre mode, do not disturb and screen brightness are accessed with a swipe down, while swiping up opens a stack of customisable cards for things like weather, heart rate, training recovery time and step counts.
+Quick settings like a theatre mode, do not disturb and screen brightness are accessed with a swipe down, while swiping up opens a stack of customisable cards for things like weather, heart rate, training recovery time and step counts.

 A left swipe brings up the main menu, as does the ‘back’ button.
 The list of apps is extensive, but you can shuffle the order through the smartphone companion app so the most useful ones are near the top, or hide ones you never use entirely.
 Notifications are a right swipe away, and while you can reply to them on your watch, you can only choose from a series of canned responses.
 These can be customised in the app so they sound less robotic, but it’s a shame there’s no way to compose custom responses without reaching for your phone.